Siddharth1003199/Delta-demo/README.md

 # Delta-demo
-This is a demo for git hub
+This is a demo for git hub.